 Yes.
 For example, if a corporate firewall prohibits you from publishing automatically to Articulate Online, you can publish the content locally and then manually upload to Articulate Online via your browser.
 To find out how to manually upload published content to Articulate Online, check out this tutorial.

-If you chose to publish for HTML5 and/or the Articulate Mobile Player
+If You Publish for HTML5 and/or the Articulate Mobile Player...

 - They'll see the Flash content if their browser supports it.